kingpider123/Deep-Learning-Specialization/README.md

 # Deep-Learning-Specialization
-The series of me learning DL after finish Machine-Learning-Specialization
+The series of me learning DL after finishing Machine-Learning-Specialization